calacuda/stepper-synth/README.md

 ## Currently Working On

-- enable and diable osc sync from ui
+- enable editing step number and tempo in stepper ui

 ## TODOs

 - [ ] enable 1-4 toggles for effects
-- [ ] enable midi playback via sequencer.
+- [x] enable midi recording and playback via sequencer.